recneps2/ETL_project/README.md

 First, we cleaned rally data using pandas to only display the presidential candidates, the date of their visit, the month number, and the month name.

-We then needed to combine the rally data with the COVID-19 data, and using another jupyter notebook (covid_ave_growth_per_month.ipynb), we combined our data frames and pulled only the data for the election months.
-After that, we created a new data frame displaying our cases on the day of a presidential visit, the number of cases fourteen days later, and the percentage change in cases over that two-week window.
+We then needed to combine the rally data with the COVID-19 data, and using another jupyter notebook (covid_ave_growth_per_month.ipynb); we combined our data frames and pulled only the data for the election months.
+After that, we created a new data frame displaying our cases on the day of a presidential visit, the number of cases 14 days later, and the percentage change in cases over two two-week windows.

 ### Load

 After the transformation, we took our cleaned .csv data and loaded it into a relational database.
 Our goal was to make the data usable for developers after the ETL pipeline.

 We designed a normalized schema that can be utilized for applications that examine statistics before and after election campaign visits.
-We tracked changes in COVID-19 case growth, and we provide the structure and tables to analyze additional variables pre- and post-campaign visits (e.g., number of COVID-19 deaths).
+We tracked changes in the rate of COVID-19 case growth, and we provide the structure and tables to analyze additional variables pre and post campaign visits (e.g., number of COVID-19 deaths).

 We stored variables (pre_rally_date, post_rally_date) to allow the window size to be changed.
 This schema allows any number of election candidates and is structured to further easily track candidate details such as political party.